Cherrypal: Cherrypal Asia

 The "Cherrypal Asia" is a low cost ARM-based netbook that uses Android OS version 1.7.

 Cherrypal Bing

 The "Cherrypal Bing" is a slim x86-based netbook that ships with Windows XP.

 Cloud computing plans

 Cherrypal's marketers planned to use Firefox not only as its web-browser but also as its user interface to launch other applications such as OpenOffice.org.
 They planned that the Cherrypal would make use of cloud computing in which applications and storage would be wholly or in part Internet-based.
 These plans have not yet been implemented.
 The company's president asserted the cloud (Green Maraschino) would be launched in February 2010, however it is not known to have occurred.

+Reception

+Some commentators observed that Cherrypal arguably beat the heralded and much-better financed One Laptop per Child (OLPC) project to its goal of a $100 "laptop" (such units are physically small: a Cherrypal unit for general purchase at $99 plus shipping has a 7" screen, an OLPC provided to a child in developing world at $199 has a 7.5").
+The company's business practices generated controversy and antipathy from some vocally dissatisfied customers, while others were marginally satisfied.
+Its practices pertaining to merchandise returns and communication have been repeatedly faulted.
+The U.S. Better Business Bureau rating for Cherrypal is an "F", indicating that the BBB strongly questions the company's reliability.

+Cherrypal said that it was committed to addressing the environmental concerns and the needs of impoverished countries and in particular key sponsorship of a learning center in Ghana.
+It supported a "One Laptop per Teacher" pilot program in Nigeria.